cerb/cerb.github.io/_docs/getting_started/records.md

 ## Links

-The relationships between records can be described by **links**.
-For instance, if a task is associated with a particular client organization then those records can be linked together.
+The relationships between records is described by **links**.
+For instance, if a task is associated with a particular client organization, those records can be linked together.

 When records are linked, they'll be displayed on each other's cards and profiles for quick traversal.